KaGaSi/project/Common/03-CommonUtilities.md

 > `<n_blocks>`
 > > number of blocks for binning analysis

-\todo Completely rewrite - especially remove requirement for number of lines on the first line of input file
+\todo Average: completely rewrite - especially remove requirement for number of lines on the first line of input file